-This handbook contains information to help guide you and your child through the Middle Years Programme at Miras and provides the school procedures and practices necessary for success at Miras.
-Please do not hesitate to contact our MYP Coordinators or administrators if you need further clarification.
+This handbook contains information to help guide you and your child through the Secondary School and provides the school procedures and practices necessary for success at Miras.
+Please do not hesitate to contact our IB Coordinators or administrators if you need further clarification.
 We are always happy to answer your questions and we would welcome any suggestions regarding the improvement of our school.

-Your child will receive Curriculum Outlines for each subject in which the overall learning expectations in each subject area are identified, as well as information regarding our approaches to teaching, learning and assessment.
+In this handbook the overall learning expectations are identified, as well as information regarding our approaches to teaching, learning and assessment.